 In the 1990s, Bay of Plenty Regional Council identified Areas Sensitive to Coastal Hazards (ASCH) along the open coast.
 It is estimated that at least 3000 properties are within this area.

 The Regional Coastal Environment Plan directs district and city councils to undertake detailed mapping and develop appropriate policies and rules to manage land use (inclusion subdivision and residential development) in the ASCH.

 There are four coastal city and district councils in the Bay of Plenty.
 All have either completed or have made significant progress toward including district specific coastal hazard polices and rules in their plans:

 The Regional Council has developed a new risk-based natural hazards policy framework for the whole region – Change 2 (Natural Hazards) policy.
 This policy will guide district and city plan rules that influence where people live and work, and how they develop land and infrastructure.

 We’ve also developed a Proposed Regional Coastal Environment Plan 2014.

 The key policy objective in the Bay of Plenty Regional Coastal Environment Plan is that there be:

 "no increase in the total physical risk from coastal hazards".

-In addition to the above mentioned hazard management, Section 35 of the Resource Management Act requires the regional council to monitor the effectiveness of policies, rules and methods contained in regional plans and keep records of natural hazards to the extent appropriate for the effective discharge of its functions.
+Section 35 of the Resource Management Act requires the regional council to monitor the effectiveness of policies, rules and methods contained in regional plans and keep records of natural hazards.